Case Details

 What Was the Outcome?

-The High Court dismissed the respondent’s attempt to adduce the Dec 2022 Statement through a post-conviction Newton hearing and proceeded to sentence on the basis of the conviction record and the sentencing framework.
-The court imposed a custodial sentence, consistent with the gravity of the gratification offences and the multiple-count structure of the offending.
+The High Court dismissed the respondent’s attempt to adduce and rely on the Dec 2022 Statement for mitigation purposes and declined to hold a post-conviction Newton hearing.
+The court proceeded to sentence on the basis of the convictions already entered, applying the Goh Ngak Eng framework and making adjustments consistent with the totality principle.

 Why Does This Case Matter?